 MIM (formerly Forefront Identity Manager, and Identity Lifecycle Manager before that) is a widely used service for managing user lifecycles and access rights in Active Directory.

 In simple terms, yes.
-It is no longer actively developed by Microsoft.
-Mainstream support for MIM ended in January 2021.
-Azure AD Premium customers can get extended support until 2026.
+It is no longer actively developed by Microsoft, although mainstream support for MIM will be available till January 2029.

 Still, for many organizations, it is time to look for a replacement.

 Microsoft has turned its focus to Azure AD.
 Can it really replace MIM entirely?